bhisaac/5eFP/5eFP-SRD.md

 You can cast a druid spell as a ritual if that spell has the ritual tag and you have the spell prepared.

-#### Spellcasting Focus

-You can use a druidic focus (see “Equipment”) as a spellcasting focus for your druid spells.

 ## Sorcerer

 #### Class Features